shandley/hecatomb/README.md

 hecatomb -h

 # download the databases - you only have to do this once
-  # locally: uses 32 threads by default
+  # locally: using 8 threads (default is 32 threads)
-hecatomb install
+hecatomb install --threads 8

-  # HPC: using a profile named 'slurm'
+  # HPC: using a snakemake profile named 'slurm'
 hecatomb install --profile slurm
 ```